 - Source.
 Where the visitor came from to get your website.

 That might not sound like an important distinction, but it’s crucial.
-Google Analytics supports a variety of options for the medium (email, social, cpc, etc.) Source is open-ended, leaving it up to you to define as you see fit.
+Google Analytics supports a variety of options for the medium (email, social, cpc, etc.) On the other hand, Source is open-ended, leaving it up to you to define as you see fit.
 Our free UTM best practices email course goes into more detail about these issues, so be sure to check it out if you haven’t already.

 Let’s say someone ended up on your landing page after following a link you posted on Twitter.
 It’s easy to assume that the medium and source would be the same thing: “twitter.”
 But Twitter doesn’t fall under one of the acceptable UTM medium parameters; the best choice there would be “social.”